Learn how to transform a salvaged window into a mercury glass window pane mirror using spray paint and vinegar!

 I’ve made a lot of these mercury window pane mirrors using this technique, and I’m always thrilled with the result.
 Maybe that’s why this tutorial is one of the most popular blog posts.

-In this tutorial, you’ll see photos of two different mirrors in progress — one made with Krylon Looking Glass Spray Paint and the other with Rustoleum Mirror Effect Spray Paint.
+In this tutorial, you’ll see photos of two different ways to transform mirrors in progress — one made with Krylon Looking Glass Spray Paint and the other with Rustoleum Mirror Effect Spray Paint.
 Both work equally well, and they’re priced similarly.
 You should be able to find them in craft stores, home improvement stores and online.

 How to Make a Mercury Glass Window Pane Mirror